In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 The tension between emotions, institutions, and technology at meetings

-Wilson’s definition of humanity’s problem resonates for me.
+Wilson’s definition of humanity’s problem resonates with me.
 As I’ve shared above, our emotions, institutions, and technology also frequently conflict when we are planning meetings.
 There isn’t a simple solution that perfectly responds to these elemental forces that affect what we do.
 In the meetings industry, our best meeting problem solutions recognize the effects of these forces on our gatherings and use conscious design to take advantage of them.

 That means designing meetings that incorporate active learning via creating emotional experiences together, working with institutional stakeholders to convince them of the value of emotion-driven, participant-driven, and participation-rich approaches, and using the right technology — often human process technology — to make our meetings the best they can be.